 The first step is to create a home network – wired or wireless – with a router and a modem so that your computer and smart TV can 'talk' to each other to share your content.
 Next is an audit of connected devices that could be part of your network.
 A network usually needs a 'server' (but not always) – a computer that streams (or 'serves') content to 'clients' such as TVs and other networked devices.

 To start joining the dots, connect the computer to your router using a wired connection with an ethernet cable, if possible.
 Unless you've run cable through your house to make a wired network, connected devices such as smart TVs, games consoles and Blu-ray players located further away from the router can connect wirelessly (using Wi-Fi).
 A powerline adapter (ethernet over power) can also be used to extend a wired network.
 Mobile devices such as tablets and smartphones will also connect to the network using Wi-Fi.

-The smart TV should support the plug-and-play protocol called DLNA that allows devices on the network to 'see' one another and 'talk' to each other to share content (see our separate article on how to set up your media hub for more).
+The smart TV should support the plug-and-play protocol called DLNA that allows devices on the network to 'see' one another and 'talk' to each other to share content.
 DLNA is used in a huge array of home entertainment and computing products including TVs, tablets, computers, audio players, network speakers, NAS (network attached storage) drives and printers.